InfinityRift/vg-match-analysis/plans.md

 [the challenge deadline](https://developer.vainglorygame.com/rules),
 and if I like what I have by then, I'll submit it.

-## New professor: Vox

- * Need this new utility:  A function that assesses whether a build was WP, CP, or neither
- * How common was my build?
- * This will not only be a comparison among people in your tier and role, but restricted to the same WP/CP choice as you made (requires a utility given below)
- * A list of your items (with pictures) and next to each, a progress bar of length proportional to how common the item was among the population mentioned in the previous bullet point
- * At the end, some comments about whether you might need to rethink your build or not

 ## New professor: Lyra

  * Topic: Team composition and drafting